 If you run a Java-based application, you might be at risk.
-Earlier this year in January, Gabriel Lawrence and Chris Frohoff discovered what might turn out to be Java’s Heartbleed — a vulnerability that stems from unsafe deserialization of Java objects.
+In January 2015, Gabriel Lawrence and Chris Frohoff discovered what might turn out to be Java’s Heartbleed — a vulnerability that stems from unsafe deserialization of Java objects.
 When the vulnerability was announced at the AppSecCal2015, it didn’t get a lot of coverage.
 Even when Oracle released a CVE in June, it did not get a lot of attraction, but when the team at the FoxGlove Security demonstrated how several Java-based applications like Oracle WebLogic, IBM WebSphere, RedHat JBoss, Jenkins, OpenNMS, and others were vulnerable, the open source community started to take notice.

 Java’s remote code execution bug is yet to get a name, but is stated to be a highly severe bug with an exploitability score of 10.